 More Visual Communication

-As businesses continue to work primarily remotely, video will continue to increase in importance.
+As businesses continue to work primarily remotely, video will increase in importance.
 Communication has its challenges when team members are remote, but visual communication really helps to bridge this gap.
 Being able to see team members helps build a sense of comradery and helps everyone feel less isolated from one another, while making collaboration more productive.
 The good thing is that 5G, which is quickly approaching, has bandwidth available to support ultra-high-definition video for conferencing.
 This will make video conferencing even more appealing and effective for remote work.

 On-Demand Content for Communications